pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/cloud-providers/f5bigip/setup.md

 ---
-title: F5 Big IP Setup
+title: F5 BIG-IP Setup
-meta_desc: This page provides an overview on how to configure credentials for the Pulumi F5 Big IP Provider.
+meta_desc: This page provides an overview on how to configure credentials for the Pulumi F5 BIG-IP Provider.
 ---

-The [Pulumi F5 Big IP provider]({{< relref "./" >}}) uses the F5 Big IP SDK to manage and provision resources.
+The [Pulumi F5 BIG-IP provider]({{< relref "./" >}}) uses the F5 BIG-IP SDK to manage and provision resources.

-> Pulumi relies on the F5 Big IP SDK to authenticate requests from your computer to the resources.
+> Pulumi relies on the F5 BIG-IP SDK to authenticate requests from your computer to the resources.
 Your credentials are never sent
 > to pulumi.com.

-The [Pulumi F5 Big IP Provider]({{< relref "./" >}}) needs to be configured with F5 Big IP credentials before it can be used to create resources.
+The [Pulumi F5 BIG-IP Provider]({{< relref "./" >}}) needs to be configured with F5 BIG-IP credentials before it can be used to create resources.

 ### Configuring Credentials